nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/metrics.md

 You will find the metric name and its associates dimensions.

+### Nuxeo Scaling metrics

+Since Nuxeo 2021.35 there is a scaling metric that indicates if the current load requires scale up (add worker nodes) or scale down (remove worker nodes).

+The best number of worker nodes is determined to give the maximum concurrency on active computations, the concurrency being limited by the number of partitions in their input streams (Kafka topic).

+Note that we don't scale to 0 worker node, because there is always a worker node needed in order to process async tasks that are necessary to report metrics, log audit entries, process scheduled tasks ...

+- `nuxeo.streams.scale.metric`: It indicates the number of node to add (> 0) or to remove (<0), 0 should be the target for optimal processing.
+- `nuxeo.cluster.worker.count`: The current number of worker nodes

+The sum of the 2 above metrics is the optimal number of worker nodes to process the current load.

+You can use the Management API endpoint `/management/stream/scale` to get more information and understand the value of the metric.

+### Nuxeo Pubsub publish

+Since Nuxeo 2021.35 there is a counter per node that count the number of message published to the PubSub service.

+- `nuxeo.pubsub.publish`: Number of messages published from this node since the instance is started.

 ### Nuxeo Cache

 All the following metrics have a `cache` dimension with the name of the cache.